canadaluke888/TTB/README.md

 - **Clearing the table:** Enter the `clear table` command.
 - **Renaming the table:** Enter the `rename` command.
 Enter the new name for the table.
 - **Viewing the JSON data for the table:** Enter the `print table data` command.
 - **Exiting the app:** You can you use the `exit` command to exit the application and navigate through the different parts of the app.
+You must be in main menu to close app.

 ### Settings
 - **Turning on autoprint:** Once in the settings, you can enter the `autoprint_table` command.
 You will then be prompted if you want to turn autoprint on or off.
 Turning on autoprint_table will automatically print the table after a change has been made.